aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 **`controlled`**

 Devices with `is_deployed: false` are decommissioned from CloudVision.
-On top of the native CloudVision decommission process, AVD performs the following additional cleanup:

-- Any user-created tag (label+value pair) that is no longer assigned to any device after the device is removed is deleted from CloudVision.
-- The flat-layout configlet and per-device container are removed from the "Static Configuration Studio".
-For devices using `cv_use_static_config_manifest`, the manifest update process handles this automatically.
+CloudVision removes device-specific containers and all device and interface tag assignments associated with the device, but it does not remove configlets or tag definitions.

+For the flat layout, AVD removes the device configlet after decommission staging succeeds.
+For the manifest layout, the supplied static configuration manifest remains authoritative and is reconciled after decommission staging.
+AVD does not delete tag definitions.

 !!! note
     `cv_inventory_mode: controlled` requires **CloudVision 2025.1.0** or later.